Planning your first caravan holiday? This simple checklist will help you make sure you’re ready to go.

 On the other hand, if you are going to be travelling with a large family or a group of friends, you will want to buy a larger caravan with up to 6 berths.

-Modern caravans come fully equipped with everything from a fitted bathroom to a kitchen with fridge and freezer.
+Modern caravans and motorhomes come fully equipped with everything from a fitted bathroom to a kitchen with fridge and freezer.
 And if you decide that you need more living space than your caravan provides, you can always add an awning.

 Once you’ve got your caravan, it’s time to move on to the next step.